Contact Us

 Heavy Sandals

-Aside from their total lack of arch support and stability, the weight of heavy sandals can force the legs muscles to work harder than they should be.
-If you’re a warm weather sandal person, go with a lightweight design that has some cushion and support.
+Aside from their total lack of arch support and stability, the weight of heavy sandals can force the leg muscles to work harder than they should.
+If you’re a warm-weather sandal person, go with a lightweight design that has some cushion and support.

 For more information on custom orthotics and how they can help reduce pain, call Riddle Wellness in Rochester NY at 585-670-0020 or write to us through our contact page.